(2002-06-24) Standard Jokes and "New Classics"

 This mysterious list

-This number was shown to be composite well before the computer era
+This integer was shown to be composite well before the computer era

 of such a large number could ever be found.